siigscorvi/nvim/README.md

 ### Language specific
 #### Markdown
 - inline preview and in browser
-- grammar lsp for english and german
+- grammar LSP for English and German
 - snippets
 - table editing
 - [x] images